 5.1 Describe the coverage and purpose of the Act.

-Range includes but is not limited to – purchase money security interest, chattel security, general security deeds, provisions where the legislation does not apply.
+Range includes may include but is not limited to – purchase money security interest, chattel security, general security deeds, provisions where the legislation does not apply, subordinations.

 5.2 Describe the process of meeting the requirements of the Act in accordance with organisational practice.